uio-bmi/compairr/README.md

 preceeding option letter.
 If only one filename is specified on the command line, or the same filename is specified twice, it is assumed that the set should be compared to itself.
-Each file must contain the amino acid sequence of the rearrangement, the V gene, the J gene, the duplicate count and the repertoire ID.
+Each file must contain the repertoire ID and either the nucleotide or the amino acid sequence of the rearrangement.
+A sequence ID may also be included.
+Unless they should be ignored, the V gene, the J gene, and the duplicate count is also needed.

 Each set can contain many repertoires and each repertoire can contain many sequences.
 The tool will find the sequences in the two sets that are similar and output a matrix with results.

 The similar sequences of each repertoire in each set are found by comparing the sequences and their V and J genes.
 The duplicate count of each sequence is taken into account and a matrix is output containing a value for each combination of repertoires in the two sets.
-The value is the sum of the products of the duplicate counts of all pairs of sequences in the two repertoires that match.
+The value is usually the sum of the products of the duplicate counts of all pairs of sequences in the two repertoires that match.
 If the option `-f` or `--ignore-frequency` is specified, the duplicate count information is ignored and all counts are set to 1.
+Instead of summing the product of the counts, the ratio, min, max, or mean may be used if specified with the `-s` or `--summand` option.

 The output will be a matrix of values in a tab-separated plain text file.
 Two different formats can be selected.
 In the default format,